smtifahim/SCKAN-Apps/sckan-explorer/json/explorer-data/readme.md

 - The script uses `reasoning=False` when executing SPARQL queries for performance
 - All query results are saved with proper JSON indentation for readability
 - The script will exit if the Stardog server is not reachable
-- The generated data is specifically formatted for natural language interface requirements